adashta/adashta-js/README.md

 ## Contributing

 Adashta is an open-source project that aims to simplify real-time communication for developers.
 We welcome contributions and feedback from the community.
-If you have any questions or suggestions, please feel free to reach out to us at contact@adashta.co
+If you have any questions or suggestions, please feel free to reach out to us at hello@adashta.co

 If you would like to contribute to the project, please visit our GitHub repository at https://github.com/adashta/adashta